 When it comes to ranking states in the U.S, Texas proudly tops the charts with some impressive firsts.
 We are the largest state by area in the continental U.S., the largest producer of oil, and Forbes magazine ranked us number one in the entire country for economic growth.
-These are some great accomplishments for us Texans to be proyd of!
-Unfortunately, not all of our first-place awards are as impressive, or encouraging.
-Year after year, Texas sits at the top of the National Highway Traffic Safety Administration’s list of drunk driving fatalities, one of them being a DUI driver who killed a mother of six.
-This is not an accomplishment to be proud of, and I think it's safe to say we have some work to do here in Texas.
+These are some great accomplishments we Texans can be proud of!

-Determining that the driver who caused a crash was impaired can be critical to an injured victim.
+Determining that the driver who caused a crash was impaired can be critical to helping an injured victim get the compensation and medical care they deserve.
 Identifying an impaired driver solidifies fault, and will help secure a full financial settlement for the parties affected.

 Signs a Driver May Be Intoxicated

-While most people think that a drunk driver will have difficulty walking and/or slurred speech, the signs of impairment may be much more subtle.
+While you might think of difficulty walking and/or slurred speech when you think of a drunk driver, the signs of impairment may be much subtler.
 Because alcohol and drugs affect motor skills and reaction times, an impaired driver may exhibit any of the following driving behaviors, according to Mothers Against Drunk Driving (MADD):

-If there is evidence that the driver who caused your crash showed any of these signs of impairment, it is vital that you find an attorney to represent you who has experience protecting the rights of victims of impaired drivers.
+If you noticed any of these signs with the driver who caused your crash, it is vital that you find an attorney to represent you who has experience protecting the rights of victims of impaired drivers.

-The Button Law Firm Is Committed to Protecting Victims
+At the Button Law Firm, We Are Committed to Protecting Victims of Drunk Drivers

 We are passionate about getting impaired drivers off the roads.
 It is our goal to make Texas safer for everyone.
 If you suspect that the driver who caused your or your loved ones' injuries or wrongful death was impaired, call us today at 214-699-4409 for a free consultation.